autolab/Autolab/docs/instructors.md

 The _gradebook_ comes in two forms.
 The _student gradebook_ displays the grades for a particular student, including total scores for each assessment, category averages, and the course average.
 The _instructor gradebook_ is a table that displays the grades for the most recent submission of each student, including assessment total scores, category averages and course average.

 For the gradebook calculations, submissions are classified as one of three types: "Normal", "No Grade" or "Excused".
 A "No Grade" submission will show up in the gradebook as NG and a zero will be used when calculating averages.
 An "Excused" submission will show up in the gradebook as EXC and will not be used when calculating averages.

+To auto-expand a column in the _gradebook_, double click the edge of that column header.

 ## Releasing Grades